asherbhs/asherbhs.github.io/apl-book/_sources/trees/parent-vectors.md

 (⍳≢p) PPV p    ⍝ label each node by its index
 ```

-This lets us check the results of the tree transformations we've done on this page:
+This let's us check the results of the tree transformations we've done on this page:

 ```{code-cell}
 ⍝ children of nodes 1 and 6